Easy Homemade Ramen Bowls

 What Is Ramen?

 Much more than the cheap-o packs of highly processed (flavored) Ramen from the grocery store, it’s actually based on a real food tradition.
 Ramen is typically a flavored broth-based Japanese soup made with long, thin noodles and topped with meat and vegetables.
 But there are many, many different variations.
+Homemade ramen recipes can use a wide variety of different broths depending on your preferences and dietary restrictions.
+Below, you’ll find some of the most common types of ramen noodle recipes.

 Types of Ramen